hybridgroup/gobot/platforms/microbit/README.md

 You must install the Microbit firmware from [@sandeepmistry] located at  [https://github.com/sandeepmistry/node-bbc-microbit](https://github.com/sandeepmistry/node-bbc-microbit) to use the Microbit with Gobot.
 This firmware is based on the micro:bit template, but with a few changes.

-If you have the [Gort](https://gort.io) command line tool installed, you can use the following commands:
+If you have the [Gort](https://gort.io) command line tool installed, you can install the firmware using the following commands:

 ```
 gort microbit download
 gort microbit install /media/mysystem/MICROBIT
 ```

+Substitute the proper location to your Microbit for `/media/mysystem/MICROBIT` in the previous command.

+Once the firmware is installed, make sure your rotate your Microbit in a circle to calibrate the magnetometer before your try to connect to it using Gobot, or it will not respond.

 You can also follow the firmware installation instructions at [https://github.com/sandeepmistry/node-bbc-microbit#flashing-microbit-firmware](https://github.com/sandeepmistry/node-bbc-microbit#flashing-microbit-firmware).